hovermind/ef-core/doc-md/logging.md

 ## When ASP.NET Core Uses SerilogLoggerFactory
 * Courtesy: [this](https://dennisroche.com/ef-core-logging-with-serilog/)
 * ASP.NET Core uses [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore)
-* Serilog.AspNetCore replaces the ILoggerFactory
+* Serilog.AspNetCore replaces the default ILoggerFactory and uses SerilogLoggerFactory for logging
+* EF Core will also use Serilog

 **Note:***
 The Serilog implementation of SerilogLoggerFactory is registered in the container, so when your configuring the EF Core DbContext inject the ILoggerFactory and pass it into options builder.